zalando/postgres-operator/docs/reference/operator_parameters.md

 * **pod_priority_class_name**
   a name of the [priority
   class](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/#priorityclass)
   that should be assigned to the Postgres pods.
+The priority class itself must be defined in advance.
-Default is empty (use the default one).
+  Default is empty (use the default priority class).

 ## Kubernetes resource requests